On this page

 Five things founders who publish consistently do differently

 1. They make the credit stick.
-Every external appearance gets amplified back through their own channel.
+Every external appearance (podcast, stage, article, panel) gets amplified back through their own channel.
 The audience follows them, not just the platform they appeared on.

 2. They write about the problem, not the product.
 The content that builds trust addresses what buyers are already thinking about.
 Features and announcements come later, after the relationship exists.